Optimization using MATLAB

 Some tips when solving optimization problems using MATLAB

-Whenever the constraint values are very small or very large, then one may sometime encounter precision issues.
-So in order to deal with those situations, one can artificially scale the constraints.
-E.g., following both constraints are equivalent: $$ \begin{equation} f_i(x)\leq 0 \end{equation} $$ and $$ \begin{equation} c_i f_i(x)\leq 0 \end{equation} $$ where $c_i$ is some positive constant.
+• Whenever the constraint values are very small or very large, precision issues may arise.
+To address such situations, one can artificially scale the constraints.
+For example, the following two constraints are equivalent: $$ \begin{equation} f_i(x)\leq 0 \end{equation} $$ and $$ \begin{equation} c_i f_i(x)\leq 0 \end{equation} $$ where $c_i$ is some positive constant.

-Similarly, one can scale the objective value before optimization and then rescale when the optimization is solved.
+• Likewise, one can scale the objective value before optimization and then rescale it after the optimization is solved.
+This ensures numerical stability and helps mitigate precision issues caused by extremely large or small objective values.

-When dealing with logarithmic functions, sometimes YALMIP/CVX might be slow depending on the type of function you have in hand.
-Because they generally solved using exponential cones, which are generally slower compared to other standard convex problems.
-From my experience, in such situations using fmincon with analytically computed gradient and Hessian will payoff a lot in terms of accuracy and speed of convergence.
+• When dealing with logarithmic functions, the performance of YALMIP/CVX may vary depending on the specific function involved.
+These solvers typically rely on exponential cones, which can be slower compared to other standard convex problems.
+In such cases, based on my experience, using fmincon with analytically computed gradients and Hessians can offer significant benefits in terms of both accuracy and speed of convergence.